-Address by the CEO of the Global Center on Adaptation to the People’s Majlis (Parliament of the Maldives)
+Address by the GCA CEO to the People’s Majlis (Parliament of the Maldives)

 Honorable Members, Mr Speaker, What a source of inspiration you are for the world.